barbaLab/nigeLab/+orgExp/README.md

 ---
 ## File Structure Hierarchy ##
 ### Tank Structure ###
+![][TankStructure_Initial]
+_**Figure 2:** Raw Tank hierarchy with acquisition files or folders.
+A Tank is a parent folder that contains one or more files as they are produced from the particular acquisition hardware and software used during data collection._

 ![][TankStructure_Overview]
-_**Figure 2:** Tank folder hierarchy overview.
-A Tank is a parent folder that contains one or more files as they are produced from the particular acquisition hardware and software used during data collection.
-The Tank may also contain a file with a general description of the types of experiments as well as a file that indicates how the naming convention should be translated into metadata for downstream analyses._
+_**Figure 3:** Processed Tank-Block folder hierarchy overview.
+During the conversion process from raw acquisition file binaries to Matlab single-channel stream files, a second path is used to separate processed data from the initial data location.
+The file structure is similar to the initial acquisition recording structure, except that certain metadata, such as the Animal ID, are extracted automatically and used to sub-divide the recordings into Block folders.
+Because implants vary from animal-to-animal in details like the type of array or certain wires that are bad, these metadata can be stored in the individual Animal sub-folder.
+The Tank-level folder may also contain metadata files with a general description of the overall experiment as well as a file that indicates how the naming convention should be translated into metadata for downstream analyses._

+---
 ### Block Structure ###
 ![][BlockStructure_Overview]
-_**Figure 3:** Block folder and file hierarchy overview, after data processing and extraction has been applied to a recording file.
+_**Figure 4:** Block folder and file hierarchy overview, after data processing and extraction has been applied to a recording file.
 The string inset at the top-right of the figure shows the recording naming convention used by the Nudo Lab (Cortical Plasticity Lab) at the University of Kansas Medical Center.
 The legend inset at the top-left of the figure shows the type(s) of file that are contained within a particular sub-folder or general grouping of types of files._

 ---
 ## Tank Methods Overview ##